-When I gave up dairy (almost 10 years ago) amazing things happened – my fairly severe cystic acne cleared up (this took about 6 months), my digestion issues went away (this happened within 2 days) and I had more energy and less brain fog and exhaustion.
+When I gave up dairy amazing things happened!
+My fairly severe cystic acne cleared up (this took about 6 months), my digestion issues went away (this happened within 2 days) and I had more energy and less brain fog and exhaustion.
 I know!
-Amazing, healthy changes from crowding one item out of my diet!
+Amazing, healthy changes from crowding one food group out of my diet!

-At the time I went dairy free, there was not a huge number of dairy alternatives – of course there was trusty almond milk, some rice milk and a lot of soy options which I don’t care for.
+Many years ago there were not a lot of dairy alternatives – there was trusty almond milk, some rice milk and a lot of soy options.
 Fast forward to today and going dairy free is easy, delicious and full of plant based options!

-As you know, my main focus is on a HEALTHY plant based diet.
-Yes, it is easy to go to the store and stock up on very processed, sugar filled alternatives - but that's not really the point of going plant based.
-And you most likely aren't going to see the positive affects.
-Yes - you are making a healthy choice by crowding out dairy and meat products but filling that space in your diet with unhealthy alternatives isn't going to be beneficial to your wellness.
-Remember plant based means eating mostly PLANTS ;-) Your first choices should always be whole, natural foods like fruits and veggies, nuts, seeds, whole grains, beans and lentils.
+Dairy free alternatives aren't all necessarily healthy.
+Yes - you are making a healthy choice by crowding out dairy products but filling that space in your diet with overly processed alternatives isn't going to be beneficial to your wellness.
+Plant based means eating mostly PLANTS ;-) Your best choice is always whole, natural foods like fruits and veggies, nuts, seeds, whole grains, beans and lentils.
 Then you fill in the small gaps with the healthiest alternatives you can find.
 Always read your labels - go for low sugar, a short ingredient list and one that reads more like a recipe than a science experiment.
-Ok, I'm done with my soapbox!

-The probiotics in yogurt promote a healthy gut which literally keeps everything in your body in working order.
-For many years I simply gave up yogurt because all the dairy free options were full of sugar and fillers.
+The probiotics in yogurt promote a healthy gut which keeps everything in your body in working order.
+For many years I simply gave up yogurt because the dairy free options were full of sugar and fillers.
 It was actually this past year that I discovered the Silk brand coconut yogurt.
 I love the unsweetened vanilla flavour - creamy, delicious and a pretty healthy ingredient list.
-I like to put some in my smoothies or simply have it as is with some seeds and fresh fruit.
+I like to put it in my smoothies or simply have it 'as is' with seeds and fresh fruit.

-Created by a fellow Canadian and awesome entrepreneur, Nuts for Cheese is an organic, cashew based, fermented plant based cheese.
-They come in a variety of flavours that are honestly all delicious and are 'shreddable, spreadable and meltable'.
+Created by a fellow Canadian and awesome entrepreneur, Nuts for Cheese is an organic, cashew based, fermented vegan cheese.
+They come in a variety of flavours that are delicious and are 'shreddable, spreadable and meltable'.
 They also look gorgeous on a plant based charcuterie board!
 They are made with all natural ingredients and some contain superfoods like turmeric and spirulina!

 Yes, it has a terrible name but it is a really healthy food!
 It has a cheesy flavour and can be used to sprinkle like you would parmesan - on pasta, salad, baked potatoes or roasted veggies.
 It is absolutely full of energizing B vitamins and also contains protein!
 Learn more about it and how to use it: Ingredient Spotlight - What is Nutritional Yeast?